Average Cost

 Moderate.
 Some housings are easy to reach, while others sit under tight cooling-system components.

-A thermostat quote usually starts with confirming the cooling system is behaving the way the code or gauge suggests.
-Good shops verify sensor readings, coolant level, and circulation before replacing the thermostat so the real failure is not missed.
+A thermostat quote usually starts with confirming the cooling system is behaving the way the code, gauge, and scan data suggest.
+A stuck-open thermostat often creates slow warm-up, weak cabin heat, and repeated P0128 faults, while a stuck-closed or sticking thermostat can raise urgency because overheating can lead to secondary engine damage.
+Good shops verify sensor readings, coolant level, trapped air, and circulation before replacing the thermostat so a coolant sensor, low coolant condition, radiator restriction, or water pump issue is not mistaken for the real failure.